-Anxiety and Panic Attacks
+Hypnosis for Anxiety and Panic Attacks

 Life can be stressful, but some worry more than is reasonable.
-Usually those people don't realize the excessive worry is an anxiety symptom.
+Usually those people don't realize that excessive worry is an anxiety symptom.
 They think they just have trouble sleeping, or are stressed because of their job, marriage or family.
 People with anxiety tend to second-guess themselves and often obsess about what others think of them.
-They are unduly afraid of making a mistake, or offending someone; they generally have trouble relaxing.
+They are unduly afraid of making a mistake, or offending someone; and they generally have trouble relaxing.

 Irrational fears (phobias) are also symptoms of anxiety.
 Claustrophobia--or fear of enclosed places--is common.
 These people have trouble in elevators, airplanes, crowds, and confined spaces.
 There are other kinds of phobias too, although most people that suffer with them don't think of them as anxiety.
 They just try to avoid the trigger as much as possible.